prestonrl/tech-blog/README.md

 <br />

 ## Usage
-Click here to view demo: [Demo](https://drive.google.com/file/d/1jyqeHIDKZZZsbdQYmQJgTeOcPlovAeWo/view)
+Click here for the deployed application: [Tech Blog](https://drive.google.com/file/d/1jyqeHIDKZZZsbdQYmQJgTeOcPlovAeWo/view)
 - The user should run "npm start" to deploy the server
   - Insomnia core should be used for testing the api endpoints